What exactly is a Changing Places Toilet?

 Changing Places toilets are not like standard disabled toilets – they are much more than that.
 They have a height-adjustable, adult-sized changing bench, a hoist and space either side for two carers.

-Why I am campaigning for Changing Places
+Why I am campaigning for Changing Places?

 I am passionate about the Changing Places campaign because Changing Places toilets help over a quarter of a million people, including people with profound and multiple learning disabilities (PMLD), to be part of their community just like any other person.

-How?
-Because without Changing Places toilets in public spaces, people who have severe disabilities have to choose between:
+Without Changing Places toilets in public spaces, people who have severe disabilities have to choose between:

 - going out for just a short while (so they can get back to use their own toilet)

 - going out for longer but having to change on a dirty public toilet floor